 Although basically simple in outline, cell division, and the reproduction that it brings about in unicellular organisms, involves a myriad of details, some of which are unique to particular groups and are used to unite (classify) organisms.

-Reproduction in multicellular organisms involves another level of complexity because it requires the coordinated production of multiple cell types positioned in time and space in ways that achieve a functional organism (i.e., a developmental process).
-The information to direct this development is present in the DNA, and since all cells possess the same DNA, all cells of an organism potentially could develop into a multicellular organism.
-However, most cells are unable to express the required information and thus are NOT able to proliferate and grow into a new organism.
+Reproduction in multicellular organisms involves another level of complexity because it requires the coordinated production of multiple cell types positioned in time and space in ways that achieve a functional organism (i.e., a developmental process, see Chapter 7).
+The information to direct this development is present in the DNA, and since most, or all, of the cells of an organism possess the same DNA, any of these potentially could develop into a new, multicellular organism.
+However, most cells are unable to express the required information to direct the production of a new organism and thus are NOT able to proliferate and develop a new organism.
 The developmental potential that can transform a single cell into a multicellular organism generally only finds expression under very limited circumstances.
 For most familiar organisms (mammals) this potential is only revealed in a single cell, the zygote (defined and discussed below).
 In these organisms, in spite of the fact that all cells have the same genetic information, only the zygote uses it to develop into a new organism as it undergoes embryogenesis and transforms into an embryo.
-However, in many of the organisms studied in this course this developmental potential is encountered more frequently, and cells that aren’t zygotes can develop into new multicellular organisms in a process described as somatic embryogenesis.
+However, in many of the organisms studied in this course, this developmental potential is encountered more frequently, and cells that aren’t zygotes can develop into new multicellular organisms in a process described as somatic embryogenesis.
 This may occur spontaneously or may be induced to occur.
 Bryophyllum, or mother plant (Fig. 2), nicely illustrates this.
 On the margins of its leaves new plants develop.
 This is possible because certain leaf cells behave like a zygote, using their potential to develop into a new organism (at least they will be new organisms when they detach from the parent plant).
 Another plant exhibiting the same ability is bulb-bearing fern (Fig. 3) which also produces structures on its leaves that detach and grow into new plants.